Skip to contents

 labels

-Optional variable labels (named character vector or data.frame).
+list; optional variable labels (named character vector or data.frame).

 verbose

-Logical (default TRUE).
+logical (default TRUE).
 Controls verbosity in the console printer (formulas + notes).

 type

-Output type.
+output type.
 One of "console" (default), "latex"/"docx"/"word", "excel"/"xlsx", "text"/"txt", or the plotting types "dwplot"/"dotwhisker".
 For type = "latex", if no out= is supplied, a LaTeX fragment is printed to the console instead of being written to disk.

 show